-This was the home of J. W. McGaughey.
+This was the home of John W. McGaughey, a native of Georgia.
 He owned Eva Lumber Company, which specialized in producing cypress shingles until they fell out of fashion in the 1920s.
+He then invested in citrus groves.
 McGaughey contracted Daniel Clouser to build the house for him in 1914.
 There is also a garage on the property that was built in 1917.
+John and Eva McGaughey had three children.

 It served as a residence until the mid-1990s when it was converted to be used as office space.
 Today it hosts the offices of the Seminole County Bar Association and Legal Aid Society, Inc.